Skip to content

 • Offer to assist in multi-threading: “Who else would need to be involved in this decision?
 I’d be happy to tailor a conversation for them.”

-3. Skepticism of salespeople
+3. Scepticism of salespeople

 “I don’t trust sales reps.
 I’d rather do my own research than be sold to."